SUPERCILEX/personal-website/_posts/projects/2024-07-21-ringboard.md

 In memory, clients do not have any control over writes the server executes, meaning a client could be using a buffer the server deallocates.
-For intended use cases (like garbage collection), this can be solved by notifying clients to reload the database, but there could be awkward cases where a client is looking at an old search result that gets overwritten by a new entry for example.
-While clients should watch for such changes, there is a possibility for nonsensical memory reads.
+For intended use cases (like garbage collection), this can be solved by notifying clients to reload the database, but there could be awkward situations where, for example, a client is looking at an old search result that gets overwritten by a new entry.
+While clients should watch for such changes, the possibility for nonsensical memory reads remains.

 This case could be solved by having clients ask the server to lock ring ranges or by having the server ask clients for permission to modify ring entries (two-phase commit), but I decided that the